mattermost/mattermost-test-management/data/test-cases/plugins/github/notifications/Notification_for_Draft_PR.md

 ---
 # (Required) Ensure all values are filled up
-name: "Getting notifications on MM for draft `Pull Request`s from GitHub"
+name: "Getting notifications on Mattermost for draft `Pull Request`s from GitHub"
 status: Active
 priority: Normal
 folder: Notifications